smaxand/smaxand.github.io/_pages/research.md

 Do monetary policy shocks affect financial uncertainty?
 A non-Gaussian proxy SVAR approach
 *with R. Crucil and J. Hambuckers (2023), [http://dx.doi.org/10.2139/ssrn.4469420](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4469420)*

-Set identification of structural impulse responses in non-Gaussian VARs with an assessment of Keynesian asymmetry
-*with H. Herwartz (2022)*